Code of Lekë Dukagjini: Familja (Family)

 The second book in the Kanun discusses the concept of family.
 Article 18 of the Kanun defines the family as a group of human beings who live under the same roof, whose aim is to increase their numbers by means of marriage for their establishment and the evolution of their state, and for the development of their reason and intellect.

 The following article, 19, defines the members of the family.
 The family consists of the people of the house; as these increase, they are divided into brotherhoods (vllazní), brotherhoods into kinship groups (gjiní), kinship groups into clans (fis), clans into banners (flamur), and all together constitute one widespread family called a nation, which has one homeland, common blood, a common language, and common customs.

 The family, or household, is led by the zot i shpis (lord of the home), who is typically the eldest male in the house, usually the father or grandfather.
 In the case that no father is present, or is incapable of leading the family, the eldest son is given authority over the home.
-In the case that no such figures are available, a caretaker is elected via an assembly (kuvend) based on whoever is the smartes, wisest, and most responsible.
+In the case that no such figures are available, a caretaker is elected via an assembly (kuvend) based on whoever is the smartest, wisest, and most responsible.